kelleyma49/fasdr/docs/Remove-Frecent.md

 The input type is the type of the objects that you can pipe to the cmdlet.

 ###System.String
-You can pipe a string that contains a path to Get-ChildItem.
+You can pipe a string that contains a path to Remove-Frecent.

 ## OUTPUTS